near/docs/docs/validator/economics.md

 ## Conclusions

 In the beginning, a small number of shards will require a larger stake, privileging professional validators and organizations that will allocate significant resources to NEAR Protocol.
 As the network grows, the number of *seats* will increase with the number of shards.
-Therefore, the minimum stake necessary to become validators, since the seat price selection mechanics will allow for a long tail of validators to come on board.
+Therefore, the minimum stake necessary to become validators will be lower since the seat price selection mechanics will allow for a long tail of validators to come on board.

-## Additional links:
+## Additional links

 - [Nightshade Documentation](../technical/nightshade.md)
 - [Sharding in Plain English](https://www.citusdata.com/blog/2018/01/10/sharding-in-plain-english/)